 The first thing that an employer sees on your Profile is your Profile picture, and this is your one chance for that first impression.
 Of course, don’t upload just any photo.
 Use a professional image from your industry that looks confident.
 Also, make sure that the image was taken recently.

 Having your custom URL can make people find you easily online.
 Ideally, the URL is more friendly from an SEO perspective and easy to share!

 On the ‘Edit Profile’ screen at the bottom, you will see your basic information, and you will find the ‘Public Profile URL.’
 Then click ‘Edit’ that is next to the URL, and state what you like your address to be.
 When you’re done, tick ‘Set Custom URL.’
 If you have a general name such as John Smith, you can make a small alteration, like adding a middle initial.

 Headline That Stands Out

 This section is the next thing that recruiters will see.
 Don’t worry, your headline doesn’t have to be your job title and company.
-LinkedIn provides you about 120 characters on your headline to inform employers who you are and what you offer.
-It is most helpful to have a combination of SEO keywords with a finesse that will work to attract traffic and to keep them engaged with your Profile.
+LinkedIn provides you with about 120 characters on your headline to inform employers who you are and what you offer.
+It is most helpful to have a combination of SEO keywords with a finesse that will work to attract traffic and keep them engaged with your Profile.

-Utilize Your Summary Space
+Utilise Your Summary Space

 Oversee Your Endorsements

-As you grow over your career, acquire new skills and extra duties, the secret is that you must update your skills and drop your outdated skills to make it work.
+As you grow over your career, and acquire new skills and extra duties, the secret is that you must update your skills and drop your outdated skills to make it work.
 Endorsements are a great way to show your skills off, and receiving them from other members can validate them to boost your Profile’s credibility.
 Don’t be shy to reach out to people you value to endorse for your few skills.